shashikumar04433/DevOps-/AWS/AWS-Vpc/Aws basics.md

                          aws s3 ls --endpoint-url https://bucket.vpce-019d6908cb4472d22-c5jwui77.s3.ap-south-2                                                        .vpce.amazonaws.com --region ap-south-2  (careful with the role which u choose for the ec2-user to                                            avoid a errors .
 ## AWS Lambda:

-            It is a serverless compute service which runs response to the events and automatically manages underlying compute services
+            It is a serverless compute service which runs response to the events and automatically manages underlying compute services.